By: Marilyn L. Davis

 - Reign yourself in and get back on track.
 This might mean removing whole passages and saving them in your darling file.
 If you wrote it once, it might have worth for another piece.

 - Determine if you’re still on the right track, and if you are, you may just need to stop and explore a variation on your theme for a few hundred words.

 I think about poor Bugs Bunny; always trying to get to New Mexico and lamenting, “I KNEW I ‘shoulda’ [should have] made ‘dat’ [that] left ‘toin’ [turn] in ‘Albakoikie’ [Albuquerque]”).

 Some of us think we know where we’re going on a piece, only to be distracted by a secondary idea about our topic and decide that we should explore it.
 I will sometimes change font color and one idea is written in black, the other in blue.
-I give myself permission to go in multiple directions and decide which end destination makes more sense or is the more informative read for the topic.
+I give myself permission to go in multiple directions and decide which end destination makes more sense or is the more informative read on the topic.

 Sometimes, writing is improved by the texture and nuances that ancillary information provides the readers.

 We always have the choice to write from breadth or depth in our pieces, and sometimes that left turn determines focus.So, how do you know if you’re still engaging the reader?
 Well, you don’t.
 But if the additional information has merit, they are probably still with you.